rmproton/VueCreateBrowserExtension/readme.md

 To create a new browser extension project with Vue 3, run the following command:

-- npx create-chrome-extension-vue
+- npx vue-create-browser-extension

 or do

-- npm i create-chrome-extension-vue -g
+- npm i vue-create-browser-extension -g
-- create-chrome-extension-vue start
+- vue-create-browser-extension start